techthoughts2/pwshPlaces/docs/Find-BingTimeZone.md

 ```

 ### -PointLongitude
+Specifies the longitude for location-based searches.
-Prefer results in a specified area by specifying a single coordinate for the east-west position of a point on the Earth's surface.
+Single coordinate for the east-west position of a point on the Earth's surface.

 ```yaml
 Type: String